AI Infrastructure

 iptables -P FORWARD DROP

-# Allow established connections
+# Allow established and related connections

 iptables -A INPUT -m state --state ESTABLISHED,RELATED -j ACCEPT

-# Allow SSH from your IP only
+# Allow SSH from specific admin IP only

-iptables -A INPUT -p tcp --dport 22 -s YOUR_ADMIN_IP -j ACCEPT
+iptables -A INPUT -p tcp --dport 22 -s YOUR_ADMIN_IP/32 -j ACCEPT

 iptables -A FORWARD -i docker0 -o eth0 -j DROP

-The Center for Internet Security (CIS) Docker Benchmark v1.6 recommends these as minimum requirements.
-In our audits, we’ve found that fewer than 15% of self-deployed OpenClaw instances have any host-level firewall rules configured at all.
+The Center for Internet Security (CIS) Docker Benchmark v1.6 recommends these as minimum requirements for production Docker hosts.
+In our audits, we have found that fewer than 15% of self-deployed OpenClaw instances have any host-level firewall rules configured at all.
+The default assumption from operators seems to be “Docker handles isolation, so the host firewall doesn’t matter” — which is exactly wrong, because Docker’s networking punches holes in iptables that you may not be aware of.

 Palo Alto Networks’ 2025 Cloud Security Report found that 82% of self-managed AI installations had misconfigured firewall rules, with overly permissive outbound rules being the number-one cause of data exfiltration.
+The typical pattern: an operator sets up the agent, something does not work on the first try, they remove a restrictive rule to debug, the thing works, they never add the rule back.
+Six months later, a compromised agent is exfiltrating data to an attacker-controlled endpoint and the operator has no idea because the firewall stopped logging.

 What Additional Hardening Steps Do Most Guides Miss?